anatawa12/AvatarOptimizer/.docs/content/docs/developers/asset-description/index.en.md

 it's a little bit complicated to remove components by `IVRCSDKPreprocessAvatarCallback` instead of Avatar Optimizer.
 Therefore, Asset Description was added in v1.7.0 as a simple mechanism to specify components that should be ignored by Avatar Optimizer at build time.

-For non-destructive tools, we still recommend you to continue to remove components in `IVRCSDKPreprocessAvatarCallback` to prevent Avatar Optimizer from accidentally removing components when the execution order is incorrect.
+For non-destructive tools, we still recommend you to continue to remove components in `IVRCSDKPreprocessAvatarCallback` or your NDMF Pass to prevent Avatar Optimizer from accidentally removing components when the execution order is incorrect.

 [make-component-compatible]: ../make-your-components-compatible-with-aao